 Whether you're packing it for a picnic, serving it at a barbecue, or meal-prepping for the week, this shrimp pasta salad delivers bright, savory, and slightly tangy flavors that keep you coming back.
 It feels indulgent without being heavy and comes together fast with simple ingredients.

-Shrimp pasta salad is a step above the usual mayo-heavy side dish.
-It’s colorful, refreshing, and has real staying power as a light meal.
+Shrimp pasta salad is a step above the usual mayo-heavy side dish, offering a lighter seafood-based alternative to mayo-heavy salads.
+It's colorful, refreshing, and has real staying power as a light meal.

-- Protein-Packed – Shrimp gives this dish a lean protein boost while keeping it light.
+- Protein-Packed - Shrimp gives this dish a lean protein boost while keeping it light, offering about 20 grams of protein per 3-ounce cooked portion.

 - Easy to Make Ahead - It stores well in the fridge, making it ideal for gatherings and meal prep.